Samsung/tizen-docs/docs/application/web/get-started/addon/first-addon.md

 <a name="emulator"></a>
 ### Run on emulator

-To run the addon on the emulator:
+To run the addon on the emulator, follow these steps:

 1. Launch an emulator instance in [Emulator Manager](../../../tizen-studio/common-tools/emulator-manager.md):
     1. In the Tizen Studio menu, select **Tools \> Emulator Manager**.